Tuition and Fees

 Students receiving assistance from any Title IV program (National Direct Student Loan and/or Guaranteed Student/Plus loans) must meet the following standards of satisfactory academic progress to be eligible to receive payment from these programs:

 - Full-time graduate students are considered to be those students registered for twelve (12) credit hours per semester.
 Students enrolling for nine (9) hours and an participating in and assistantship are also considered full-time.
 For financial aid purposes, masters degree students must complete their degree requirements in a maximum of fourteen (14) semesters of study.
 Full-time graduate students must earn a passing grade in at least six (6) credit hours each semester.
 To be eligible for financial aid, part-time students must be enrolled for at least six (6) credit hours per semester.
 Part-time students must earn a passing grade in at least three (3) credit hours for each semester of study.
-All students must maintain an academic average of B in all graduate course work to maintain status as a degree candidate and therefore continue to receive federal financial aid.
+All students must maintain an academic average of B in all graduate course work to maintain status as a degree candidate.
+Should a student’s enrollment status change, the appropriate combination of accrued hours needed will apply.